Core Terms & Field Signals

 It may arise from help, care, listening, coaching, repair, preparation, support, food, craft, presence, responsibility or other concrete forms of contribution.

-Draagwaarde is not the same as Lumen.
+Carrying Value is not the same as Lumen.

-Draagwaarde may become visible before Lumen can move.
+Carrying Value may become visible before Lumen can move.

 It helps protect food, stock, products, materials, time, money, labour, suppliers, businesses, reserves and practical capacity.

-Not all draagwaarde becomes bronruimte.
+Not all Carrying Value becomes Source Space.

-Bronruimte opens only where a source can safely share without being depleted.
+Source Space opens only where a source can safely share without being depleted.

-This protects the difference between recognised human contribution and physical or operational resources that require real carrying capacity.
+This protects the difference between recognised human contribution and physical or operational resources that require real Carrying Capacity.

-Bronruimte is opened by a source holder.
+Source Space is opened by a Source Holder.

 Lumen